pgulutzan/pgfindlib/README.md

 This takes precedence over DT_RUNPATH, which is where the first occurrence of libutil.so appears (this appears because of the -rpath option in the gcc command).
-Finally there are some .so libraries in ld.so.cache, which is where the loader would go if there was no prior.</P>
+Finally there are some .so libraries in ld.so.cache and the system libraries, which is where the loader would go if there was no prior.</P>

 <P>That's all you need to know in order to decide if you're interested.